Feedback

 Organize Timeline

-View all uploaded videos in the timeline section with preview thumbnails.
+View all uploaded videos in the timeline section with thumbnail previews.
 Use up/down arrows to reorder videos and create the perfect sequence for your merged video.
+This is how you control the order when you join video clips.

 Use Preview timeline to organize videos